Aaron Maté: Douma and the Organisation for the Prohibition of Chemical Weapons

-Maté has questioned the Douma chemical attack, claiming that there has been a "cover up".
-Maté's claims are based on his interpretation of private correspondence, released by WikiLeaks, between two former Organisation for the Prohibition of Chemical Weapons (OPCW) inspectors, in which one said there was no evidence of chlorine being used as a weapon in Douma.
-According to the director general of the OPCW, Fernando Arias, the inspector's assumptions were wrong because the investigator had left his position with OPCW before it carried out most of its investigative work on Douma, and he was unaware of the new technology the OPCW used to corroborate the allegation of a chemical weapons attack.
+Maté has questioned the Douma chemical attack, a 2018 chemical warfare attack launched in the city of Douma, Syria by the military of the Ba'athist regime led by Bashar al-Assad.
+Maté alleged that there has been a "cover up".
+His claims are based on his interpretation of private correspondence, released by WikiLeaks, between two former Organisation for the Prohibition of Chemical Weapons (OPCW) inspectors, in which one said there was no evidence of chlorine being used as a weapon in Douma.
+According to the director general of the OPCW, Fernando Arias, the inspector's assumptions were wrong: the investigator had left his position with OPCW before it carried out most of its investigative work on Douma, and was unaware of the new technology the OPCW used to corroborate the allegation of a chemical weapons attack.

 In September 2020, Maté testified at the United Nations at an Arria meeting hosted by the Russian Federation and China, about the alleged cover-up by the OPCW.
 In April 2021, he spoke at another Russia-hosted UN event on the topic.
 In March 2023, he spoke at an Arria meeting organized by the Russian Federation as a briefer invited by the Permanent Mission of the Russian Federation to the United Nations led by Vasily Nebenzia.

 In May 2021, he accompanied Paul Larudee and other members of the Syria Solidarity Movement to observe the 2021 Syrian presidential election.

+According to Muhammad Idrees Ahmad of New Lines Magazine, in 2021 Maté "obscured Assad’s responsibility" for the destruction of the Yarmouk Palestinian refugee camp.
+Ahmad accused Maté of "whitewashing of the murder of Palestinians in Yarmouk".
+According to Ahmad, Maté had previously criticized Forensic Architecture, a research group investigating Israeli war crimes, after the organization linked Assad to the Douma attack.

 Maté and The Grayzone, for which he reports, have been recipients of the Association for Investment in Popular Action Committees's Serena Shim Award.
-According to Brian Whitaker writing in New Lines magazine, some of the previous winners of the award advocated conspiracy theories and many supported the Syrian government.
+According to Brian Whitaker writing in New Lines Magazine, some of the previous winners of the award advocated conspiracy theories and many supported the Syrian government.

 In June 2022, the Institute for Strategic Dialogue (ISD) published an analysis of social media accounts, individuals, outlets and organisations who disseminated disinformation about the Syrian conflict.
 Maté is said in the report to be the most prolific spreader of disinformation about the Syrian conflict since 2020 among the 28 actors the group investigated.
 In a footnote added the following month to the London Observer article about the ISD report, Maté was quoted as saying "neither the study nor the Observer offer any evidence" for the assertion he is a spreader of disinformation and that the Institute for Strategic Dialogue "does not even attempt to refute a single claim of mine".
 Maté also alleged a conflict of interest because the ISD's funders included some western governments involved in the Syrian conflict.